-Our research focuses on computational approaches of identifying functionally relevant genetic changes in disease and adaptation as well as developing more sensitive methods in diagnostics (especially exome, genome and cell-free DNA sequencing).
-Generally, our research spans the fields of sequence analysis, data mining, machine learning and functional genomics.
+Our research focuses on computer-aided approaches to identify functionally relevant genetic changes in disease and evolutionary adaptation as well as on the development of more sensitive methods in diagnostics (especially exome, genome and cell-free DNA sequencing).
+In general, our bioinformatics research spans the areas of sequence analysis, data mining, machine learning, and functional genomics.

 Areas of Research

 We develop and maintain a widely used tool for assessing variant effects (Combined Annotation Dependent Depletion, CADD) that uses machine learning to integrate close to 100 different gene-based and genome-wide annotations.
 CADD was the first tool to predict variant deleteriousness for all possible single base pair changes in the human genome and also allows for the assessment of multibase and insertion/deletion changes.
 While there are many annotation and scoring tools for variants, most annotations tend to use a single type of information (e.g., sequence conservation) and/or are limited in scope (e.g., to missense changes).
 Therefore, a broadly applicable metric is needed that objectively weights and integrates diverse information.
 Combined Annotation Dependent Depletion (CADD) is a framework that integrates multiple annotations into one metric by comparing variants that survived natural selection to simulated mutations.
 CADD scores correlate with pathogenicity and allele frequency of both coding and non-coding variants.